e3ndr/MCProtocolLibVersions/README.md

 	<dependency>
 	    <groupId>com.github.mistrix-software.MCProtocolLibVersions</groupId>
 		<artifactId>mcplv-util</artifactId>
-		<version>u2</version>
+		<version>u2.1</version>
 	</dependency>
 </dependencies>
 ```

-You can always revert to an older mcplv release by replacing u2 with the desired version (even commit hashes!)
+You can always revert to an older mcplv release by replacing the version with the desired version (even commit hashes!)

 # Contributing
 Want to contribute and add more versions?
 Fork this repo, add more maven modules configured with the proper versions and make a pr.